nuxeo/nuxeo/README.md

 ## About

-This project aims at providing Nuxeo Bundles to integrate ElasticSearch with Nuxeo Platform.
+This project aims at providing Nuxeo bundles to integrate Elasticsearch with the Nuxeo Platform.

-The idea is to index/query Nuxeo Document to/from ElasticSearch.
+The idea is to index/query Nuxeo Documents to/from Elasticsearch.

 ## Building

-To build and run the tests, simply start the maven build:
+To build and run the tests, simply start the Maven build:

     mvn clean install

-You can also download prebuild packages from our QA server:
+You can also download prebuilt packages from our QA server:

 http://qa.nuxeo.org/jenkins/job/addons_nuxeo-elasticsearch-master/lastStableBuild/artifact/target/

-Or use the marketplace package:
+Or use the Marketplace package:

 https://github.com/nuxeo/marketplace-elasticsearch

 ## Limitations

-- Don't work with an H2 backend (incompatible lucene versions)
+- Doesn't work with an H2 backend (incompatible Lucene versions).

-- Only support a single repository.
+- Only supports a single repository.

-- ACL filtering works fine only on simplified ACL, we don't support negative ACE other than `Deny Everyone`.
-Documents with negative ACL will not be accessible for non administrator account.
+- ACL filtering works fine only on simplified ACL.
+We don't support negative ACE other than `Deny Everyone`.
+Documents with negative ACL will not be accessible for non administrator accounts.

 - NXQL Limitations:

-  - Fulltext search on field is supported if the Elasticsearch mapping is properly defined, for instance `ecm:fulltext.dc:title = 'foo*'` works if there is a multi field `dc:title.fulltext`, visit the [default configuration](https://github.com/nuxeo/nuxeo-elasticsearch/blob/master/nuxeo-elasticsearch-core/src/main/resources/OSGI-INF/elasticsearch-default-index-contrib.xml) to find some example.
+  - Fulltext search on field is supported if the Elasticsearch mapping is properly defined.
+For instance `ecm:fulltext.dc:title = 'foo*'` works if there is a multi field `dc:title.fulltext`.
+Visit the [default configuration](https://github.com/nuxeo/nuxeo-elasticsearch/blob/master/nuxeo-elasticsearch-core/src/main/resources/OSGI-INF/elasticsearch-default-index-contrib.xml) to find some examples.
-  - The fulltext syntax accepted is different from the default NXQL it is the Elasticsearch
+  - The fulltext syntax accepted is different from the default NXQL.
+    It is the Elasticsearch
     [simple query string syntax](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html#_simple_query_string_syntax).
-  - For now the `ecm:fulltext` match the Elasticsearch `_all` field which is the concatenation of all fields, this is different from the NXQL `ecm:fulltext` which match only some explicit fields.
+  - For now the `ecm:fulltext` matches the Elasticsearch `_all` field which is the concatenation of all fields.
+This is different from the NXQL `ecm:fulltext` which matches only some explicit fields.
-    Also there is no support of custom fulltext index `ecm:fulltext_someindex` will match the `_all` field.
+    Also custom fulltext indexes are not supported.
+    `ecm:fulltext_someindex` will match the `_all` field.
-  - Fields are case sensitive `ecm:primaryType` vs `ecm:primarytype`
+  - Fields are case-sensitive: `ecm:primaryType` vs `ecm:primarytype`
-  - No select clause support, so NO : DISTINCT, COUNT, AVERAGE, MAX, MIN, operators like: + - / *
+  - No select clause support, so NO: DISTINCT, COUNT, AVERAGE, MAX, MIN, operators like: + - / *.
-  - ILIKE will work only with a proper mapping with an analyzer configured to lowercase index
+  - ILIKE will work only with a proper mapping with an analyzer configured to lowercase index.
-  - No support of complex list correlation like:
+  - No support of complex list correlations like:

         files/*1/file/name LIKE '%.txt' AND files/*1/file/length = 0)

-- Content view does not support ORDER BY clause inside fixed part or pattern, you need to use the proper SORT element.
+- Content view does not support ORDER BY clause inside fixed part or pattern.
+You need to use the proper SORT element.

 ## Status